Back to Top

 Stocks, Shares and Share Dividend Management

-The terms Stocks and Shares generally mean the same thing but depending on how we use these terms, could mean something different.
+The terms ‘Stocks’ and ‘Shares’ are often used interchangeably, but in this context, they have distinct meanings.
 Here we refer to Stocks as companies, and Shares as units of value within the company.
 Generally we would obtain Stocks via a Stock Broker and purchase or sell shares in the company.

-Initializing Stocks and Shares is initially a two stage process.
+Setting up Stocks and Shares is a two-step process.

-2. We add the initial Shares information to our Share Account.
+2. We add the initial Shares information to our Investment Account.

-Any subsequent transactions involving Share movements is accessed via the company in the Stock Portfolio view.
+Any subsequent share transactions are recorded under the company in the Stock Portfolio view.

 Creating a Stock Portfolio for our Stocks